 Opened as a four lane facility in 1967, the Virginia Beach-Norfolk Expressway totaled 12.8 miles.
 Construction in the 1980s expanded the toll road to six lanes, with subsequent work in the early 1990s adding two additional lanes.
 Toll revenue bonds for the expressway were completely paid off and tolls were removed in 1995.1

-Virginia requested an extension of Interstate 264 along Virginia 44 at the American Association of State Highway and Transportation Officials (AASHTO) meeting on November 14, 1997 AASHTO meeting, after discussions in the works since 1996.
+Virginia requested an extension of Interstate 264 along State Route 44 at the American Association of State Highway and Transportation Officials (AASHTO) meeting on November 14, 1997, after previous discussions in the works since 1996.
 The extension was sought by Virginia Beach to further attract businesses to a city that previously was served by just two miles of I-64.
 The request was approved by AASHTO, but subject to Federal Highway Administration (FHWA) approval.
 FHWA concurred with the redesignation in early February 1999.11 Sign changes were made starting on May 3, 1999, when crews began swapping out SR 44 signs for I-264 shields.12

 Downtown Tunnel Tolling